Bentleyville Tour of Lights: Description

 Bentleyville is a free light display in Duluth, Minnesota.
-It is a non-profit organization open every day from November 20 through December 27, 2021, from 5:00 pm to 9:00 pm on weekdays, and 5:00 pm to 10:00 pm on Fridays and Saturdays.
+It is a non-profit organization open every day from November 18,2023 through December 26, 2023, from 5:00 pm to 9:00 pm Sunday-Thursday, and 5:00 pm to 10:00 pm on Fridays and Saturdays.
 Admission is FREE and the cost to park is $10 per vehicle.

 The event is a walk-through display where visitors can walk through different light tunnels and other illuminated paths to view the large scenes of lights depicting various holiday figures and local attractions around the Duluth area.
 Complimentary hot cocoa, cookies, popcorn, and marshmallows are available to all guests, 15 different fire pits are available for guests to warm up by halfway through the display, and visitors can visit Santa Claus and Mrs. Claus in their meet-and-greet location.
 Kids 10 and under received a new knit hat and a bag of cookies when they visit Santa.

 Bentleyville is also the official drop off site for new unwrapped toys and nonperishable food items for the Salvation Army.
 Food and toys donated at Bentleyville are distributed to 7 communities: Duluth, Cloquet, Virginia, Grand Rapids, Hibbing, International Falls, MN and Superior, WI.